-The service and repair techniques recommended by Komatsu Utility and describe in this manual are both effective and safe methods of operation.
-Some of these operations require the use of tools specially designed by Komatsu Utility for the purpose.
+The service and repair techniques recommended by Komatsu and describe in this manual are both effective and safe methods of operation.
+Some of these operations require the use of tools specially designed by Komatsu for the purpose.

-To prevent injury to workers, the symbols and are used to mark safety precautions in this manual.
+To prevent injury to workers, the symbol is used to mark safety precautions in this manual.
 The cautions accompanying these symbols should always be carefully followed.
 If any danger arises or may possibly arise, first consider safety, and take necessary steps to face.